Gaurav7506/Music-Recommendation-Using-Emotions/README.md

 - main.py is the main flask application file.
 - index.html in 'templates' directory is the web page for the application.
 Basic HTML and CSS.
 - utils.py is an utility module for video streaming of web camera with threads to enable real time detection.
-- train.py is the script for image processing and training the model..
+- train.py is the script for image processing and training the model...